rubenaprikyan/gmdm-bet-dashboard/backend/README.md

 ### Run the backend api

-To run the backend api, you need to create `.env` folder in the root of project, use `.env.example` as reference and fill actual values.
+To run the backend api, make sure you already have `.env`  file in the root of project, use `.env.example` as reference, find the helper command above.

 ```bash
 pnpm run api-dev